sebastianconcept/Merchant/README.md

 ###Contributions

-...are welcomed, send that push request and we review it together
+...are welcomed, send that push request and we can review it together

 _______
 MIT - License